Another COVID Christmas brings anxiety, but also optimism

 But she added: “We’re grateful, we’re alive, and when we’re alive, there’s hope.”

-The appetite for tests was demonstrated in Brooklyn on Friday when police were summoned to a neighborhood to quell a crowd of angry people who had been expecting to receive free at-home testing kits, only to be disappointed when the supply ran out.

-The scene unfolded just a day after the state registered nearly 40,000 new infections from the coronavirus, a roughly 10,000 leap from the record New York state set a day earlier.

 Winfield reported from Rome, Tarm from Chicago and Smith from Pittsburgh.
-Contributing to this report were Associated Press writers Bobby Caina Calvan and Larry Neumeister in New York, Danica Kirka in London, Jim Gomez in Manila and Daniel Cole in Marseille, France.
+Contributing to this report were Associated Press writers Bobby Caina Calvan and Larry Neumeister in New York, Michael Schneider in Miami, Ron Todt in Philadelphia, Danica Kirka in London, Jim Gomez in Manila and Daniel Cole in Marseille, France.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.